 What crime did these children commit for the occupation to kill them?
 Is their only fault being Palestinian?
 The occupation took the lives of my second-grade grandson, first-grade grandson, and one-year-old granddaughter.
 Why were they deprived of their lives, leaving us to mourn their loss?
 Is their only fault being Palestinian?
 The occupation committed these atrocities and must be held accountable.

-The crimes inflicted upon us since the war's beginning are immense.
-For 8 months, the occupation has not ceased its crimes, escalating daily in killing and destroying Gaza.
+The crimes inflicted upon us since the war’s beginning are immense.
+For nearly eight months, the occupation has not ceased its crimes, escalating daily in killing and destroying Gaza.
 This is not a solution.
 These crimes must stop.
 The destruction of Gaza in this war must cease.
 The world must stand for justice for the Palestinian people.

-We call upon Arab countries, international organizations, non-governmental organizations, and all legal bodies to support the oppressed Palestinian people.
+We call upon Arab countries, international organizations, non- governmental organizations, and all legal bodies to support the oppressed Palestinian people.
 Why must we endure such injustice?
 Is our only fault being Palestinian?
 What we suffer in this war exceeds what any human can bear.
 It must stop immediately.

 We once lived in dignified homes, beautiful concrete structures built over years at great expense to shelter our children.
 Now, we live in tents lacking basic human necessities.

 Israel fights us while occupying our land, and we defend our land.
-By Allah, my martyred grandson's children were temporarily buried in shelters.
-We await the war's end to bury them properly.
+By Allah, my martyred grandchildren were temporarily buried in shelters.
+We await the war’s end to bury them properly.
 This is not a solution.
 We demand an immediate solution.
 We demand to return to our homes and land in Gaza.

 We are a people who desire peace and yearn to live in peace.
 We have suffered since our displacement in 1948, enduring bombing and death throughout the occupation's existence.
 We do not deserve this treatment.
 We seek peace and demand the release of our prisoners, just as the occupation demands the release of its prisoners.

 I appeal to all nations to intervene and find a solution for us.
 I appeal to Arab and Islamic nations to stand with us, ending the genocide we face.
 We do not seek supplies or flour.
-We seek to live in peace, security, and freedom.
+We seek to live with peace, security, and freedom.
 This is our plea to the United Nations and all who stand with the Palestinian people.

 Take action now